Laaouatni/gcode.js/README.md

 # gcode.js

-basically a gcode library for making the making gcode program easily and efficiently for CNC machines.
+basically a gcode library for making the creation of gcode programs easily and efficiently for CNC machines.

 ```javascript
 // example